Tuesday, 12 November 2024

 There was a gap around being able to nominate decision-makers for restrictive practices decisions, and this is what this legislation is talking about.
 It allows the aged care provider to identify those substitute decision-makers other than the resident, and then there would be an order of precedence.
 There are nominees appointed by the aged care resident themselves in advance, then there are those next of kin identified based on close relationships and the last of that is a decision-maker appointed by VCAT should there be no other decision-maker available.

 As I understand, the Council on the Ageing – COTA – and seniors rights organisations have supported this legislative change in Victoria.
 They do have a view that there ought to be some stronger provisions, but they also see that is really an area within the federal sphere and that is where that should be.
 This legislation means that they are supporting it, which is good.
 I know the Elder Rights Advocacy organisation.
 I have had a bit to do with them in recent times doing work in the Thomastown electorate.
 They do a lot of visiting of elderly residents who maybe want to remain in their own homes but are not really connected or do not have a lot of family nearby.
-All these organisations do really good work both in caring for, supporting and involving elderly Victorians.
+All these organisations do really good work in caring for, supporting and involving elderly Victorians.
 Then of course we also have legislation like this, which looks at alternative care settings and other supports for individuals but also tries to balance the rights of our elderly Victorians as well as to ensure that we have provisions in the event of people not being able to make those sorts of decisions for themselves.

 I have gone through what restrictive practices are and how the hierarchy would work, and that would be of course that first the person nominates who they would prefer to make these decisions and very last is the more technical or legislative appointed organisation or person that would be making the decision.
 It is always better to have people that you know – family – that can support you through what is happening, and that is most important when it comes to these sorts of acts that we are looking at here, which of course nobody wants to see implemented, but there are cases and times where there is no choice and this has to be done.
-This legislation is probably one that we look at and say, ‘This is quite sad,’ but we also have to ensure that in all circumstances people find themselves in that there is some sort of protection in the way things are used.
+This legislation is probably one that we look at and say, ‘This is quite sad,’ but we also have to ensure that in all circumstances people find themselves in there is some sort of protection in the way things are used.
 It makes it clearer for the health professionals and those that are running aged care facilities.
 Everyone knows where they stand, everyone sort of knows what they can and cannot do, and that is what we are looking to do here.

 The bill also provides a number of safeguards to protect vulnerable older people.
 For example, there are criminal offences included within this legislation, and that is specifically to say that if you induce through dishonesty, undue influence or threats a substitute decision-maker nomination, then there are serious penalties for that – criminal penalties.
 Also if you knowingly make a false or misleading statement in relation to another person’s substitute decision-maker nomination or attempt to change that nomination by deceit or force or whatever, that is a criminal offence, just to make sure.
 We would hope that these things do not happen, but you have always got to make sure that you cover all bases to make sure that the person is at the centre of the care.
-In a society where we want to respect and look after elderly Victorians, just like all Victorians, there needs to be both penalties as well as very strict legislative procedures to follow.
+In a society where we want to respect and look after elderly Victorians, just like all Victorians, there need to be both penalties as well as very strict legislative procedures to follow.
 There are also further offences that try to prevent coercion, threats, violence or abuse in the case of nominating decision-makers.
 These are all contained in the legislation.
-It also ensures that it is not only just family members or people close, but that there are actions from employees and agents.
+It also ensures not only that it is family members or people close to the person but that there are actions from employees and agents.

 I think the fact that organisations such as COTA and seniors groups are supporting this legislation is a very good thing, because it is really important to bring on such stakeholders that do represent the interests of older Victorians.
 I have even had quite a bit to do in the past with COTA, which does really great work raising the issues experienced by older people.
 I know that they often take part in many parliamentary inquiries and provide submissions and provide information to governments, which of course is so valuable.